joeycouse/joeycouse/README.md

 ## Hello!

 I'm Joey.
-I'm passionate about data science and love to build things.
+I'm passionate about data science and I love to build things.